The Age of Incorrect Information: A New Performance Metric for Status Updates: System Overview

 \subsection{System Model}

 We consider in our paper a transmitter-receiver pair where the transmitter sends status updates about the process of interest to the receiver side over an unreliable channel.
 Time is considered to be slotted and normalized to the slot duration (i.e., the slot duration is taken as $1$).
-The information process of interest is a $N$ states discrete Markov chain $\big(X(t)\big)_{t\in\mathbb{N}}$ depicted in Fig. \ref{sourcechain}.
-To that extent, we define the probability of remaining at the same state in the next time echelon as $\Pr(X_{t+1}=X_t)=p_R$.
-Similarly, the probability of transitioning to another state is defined as $\Pr(X_{t+1}\neq X_t)=p_t$.
+The information process of interest is an $N$ states discrete Markov chain $\big(X(t)\big)_{t\in\mathbb{N}}$ depicted in Fig. \ref{sourcechain}.
+To that extent, we define the probability of remaining at the same state in the next time echelon as $\Pr(X(t+1)=X(t))=p_R$.
+Similarly, the probability of transitioning to another state is defined as $\Pr(X(t+1)\neq X(t))=p_t$.
 Since the process in question can have one of $N$ different possible values, the following always holds:

-As for the unreliable channel model, we suppose that the channel realizations are independent and identically distributed (i.i.d.) over the time slots, following a Bernoulli distribution.
+As for the unreliable channel model, we suppose that the channel realizations are independent and identically distributed (i.i.d.) over the time slots and follow a Bernoulli distribution.
 More precisely, the channel realization $h(t)$ is equal to $1$ if the packet is successfully decoded by the receiver side and is $0$ otherwise.
 To that extent, we define the success probability as $\Pr(h(t)=1)=p_s$ and the failure probability as $\Pr(h(t)=0)=p_f=1-p_s$.
+We consider that when a packet is delivered to the receiver, the receiver sends an Acknowledgement (\textbf{ACK}) packet back to the transmitter.
+In the case of a failure of transmission, a negative-acknowledgment (\textbf{NACK}) is sent by the receiver.
+We suppose that the ACK/NACK packets are instantaneously delivered to the transmitter \cite{8000687,2018arXiv180101803K}.
+This assumption is widely used in the literature since the ACK/NACK packets are small and, accordingly, their transmission times can be considered to be negligible.
+Using these ACK/NACK packets, the transmitter can have perfect knowledge of the information source estimate at the receiver at any time slot $t$.

 The next aspect of our model that we tackle is the nature of packets in the system.
-To that extent, we consider that the transmitter is able to generate information updates any time at its own will.
-More specifically, when the transmitter decides to send an update at time $t$, it samples the process $X_t$ and proceeds to the transmission stage.
-If the packet is not successfully delivered to the receiver, and if the transmitter desires a transmission retrial at time $t+1$, a \emph{new} status update is generated by sampling $X_{t+1}$ and the transmission stage begins again.
+To that extent, we consider that the transmitter can generate information updates any time at its own will.
+More specifically, when the transmitter decides to send an update at time $t$, it samples the process $X(t)$ and proceeds to the transmission stage.
+If the packet is not successfully delivered to the receiver, and if the transmitter desires a transmission retrial at time $t+1$, a \emph{new} status update is generated by sampling $X(t+1)$ and the transmission stage begins again.